arnold-c/CSDNoise/manuscript/manuscript.typ

 )
 <tbl_csd-model-parameters>

-To evaluate the performance of the EWS metrics at predicting the approach to the critical threshold ($R_"E" = 1$) from below, it is essential to simulate both emergent and null scenarios.
+To evaluate the performance of the EWS metrics at predicting the approach to the critical transition ($R_"E" = 1$) from below, we simulated "emergent" scenarios where $R_"E"$ increases until 1, and "null" scenarios where $R_"E"$ is below 1.
 For both emergent and null scenarios, we generated 100 time series.
-All measles simulation incorporated a 5 year burn-in period to produce sufficient data for calculation of the EWS metrics upon aggregation, as well as to produce greater variation in the trajectory of $R_"E"$.
+All measles simulation incorporated a 5-year burn-in period to produce sufficient data for calculation of the EWS metrics upon aggregation, as well as to produce greater variation in the trajectory of $R_"E"$.
 For each time series, the vaccination rate at birth during the burn-in period was sampled from a Uniform distribution between 92.69% and 100% coverage.
 These bounds were selected to ensure the maximum value of $R_"E"$ that could be reached within 10 years (twice the length of the burn-in period) was 0.9.
-We simulated emergent scenarios by allowing the proportion of the population that is susceptible to grow, through lowering the vaccination rate at birth after completion of the burn-in period.
+We simulated emergent scenarios by lowering the vaccination rate at birth after completion of the burn-in period, allowing the proportion of the population that is susceptible to grow.
-For each emergent time series, the vaccination rate at birth was independently drawn from a Uniform distribution between 60% and 80% coverage, allowing the rate of growth in $R_"E"$ to vary between emergent time series.
+For each emergent time series, the vaccination rate at birth was independently drawn from a Uniform distribution between 60% and 80% coverage, allowing the rate of growth in $R_"E"$, and therefore the time of the critical transition, to vary in each emergent time series.
-For each null time series, the vaccination rate at birth was set to the coverage sampled during the burn-in period, ensuring $R_"E"$ would not cross the critical threshold within the scope of the simulation, though it may grow slowly.
+For each null time series, the vaccination rate at birth was set to the coverage sampled during the burn-in period, ensuring $R_"E"$ would not cross the critical transition within the scope of the simulation, though it may grow slowly.
 Each of the 100 emergent and 100 null time series are paired during the pre-processing steps i.e., up until the completion of the burn-in period, paired emergent and null simulations share the same vaccination rate at birth, and they are both truncated to identical lengths (the time step when $R_"E" = 1$ in that pair's emergent simulation).

 All simulations and analysis was completed in Julia version 1.10.5 @bezansonJuliaFreshApproach2017, with all code stored at #link("https://github.com/arnold-c/CSDNoise").